noahgibbs/madscience_octopress/source/index.markdown

 You'll get the software, Troubleshooting Guide, Concurrency Guide and the ebooks.
 You'll get the "how-to" videos, plus exclusive tech talks and interviews.

-You can also use the software commercially - deploy software you charge money for, or a site that sells a product.

 For this and every package, I'll work hard to satisfy you and refund your money promptly if I can't.